wvchallenges/se-challenge-expenses/README.markdown

 ##Unicode

 This project has skeletal unicode support.
 CSV files are often exported from Microsoft Excel, and nonexpert users can easily end up with files encoded, for example, as UTF-16BE.
 There is skeletal support for detecting and parsing these encodings included, but I abandoned it when I decided to use PG to ingest the CSVs directly (in the interests of speed).

+# TODO

+Add a fade to a spinner image to show the upload is working when there's a slight delay (eg, on Heroku).